 The kicker is, for many kids, these apps are more appealing than books.
 As opposed to a stationary, two-dimensional textbook or notebook, reading apps employ multi-sensory stimulation couched in fun and interactive games.
 So while your 5 year old might not want to sit down and memorize the ABCs from his schoolbook, he will want to play a super-fun game on your phone or computer.
 After all - what 5 year old can resist his parents’ electronics?

 So if your child is protesting books and ABC-learning tools, a reading app can be just the answer - it’s interactive, educational, and simply makes reading fun.
+Whether you’re looking for the best reading apps for kindergarten-aged kids, elementary students, or adolescents, read on for the ABC’s of picking the right tool for your child.

 With all of these different recommendations, where do you start?

 Let’s start with practical considerations.
 Some apps are only available on iOS, and some are only available on Android.
-You may find the best app in the world, but if it’s only available on iOS and you have an Android, don’t even bother!
+You may find the best app in the world, but if it’s only available on iOS and you have an Android, don’t even bother.

 And if there’s an app that you’re dying to get but isn’t available on your phone, you can set a monthly reminder to check if it’s become available.
 These apps are constantly being upgraded and updated, so it may just be a matter of time before your desired app becomes available on your device.